IvannKurchenko/blog-telemetry/blog/1_OPENTELEMETRY.md

 Awesome, that works.
 Now moving on to traces: open "APM" -> "Traces".
 You can find plenty of tracked spans.
 ![](images/screenshot_opentelemetry_datadog_traces_1.png)

-We can have a closer look, for instance, at some `POST /tickets` endpoint invocation which is responsible for ticket creation.
+We can have a closer look, for instance, at some `POST /tickets` endpoint invocation that is responsible for ticket creation.
 Choose any trace for this endpoint and open "Span List":
 ![](images/screenshot_opentelemetry_datadog_traces_2.png)

-And in this list, you observe all requests from `ticket_service` to other services it does while creating new ticket.
+And in this list, you can observe all requests from `ticket_service` to other services it does while creating a new ticket.
 Full docker-compose you can find by [this link](https://github.com/IvannKurchenko/blog-telemetry/blob/main/docker-compose/opentelemetry-datadog-docker-compose.yml).
-Off course this is just an example of APM usage, check [opentelemetry-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) and documentation of an APM you are interested about.
+Off course this is just an example of APM usage, check [opentelemetry-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) and documentation of an APM you are interested in.
 Highly likely it supports any of protocols supported by OpenTelemetry (such as Jaeger) or has a dedicated OpenTelemetry collector exporter.

 ## Conclusions